VPAVAN11/Slidely_task2_Backend/README.md

+---

-# Backend server for windows form app
+# Backend Server for Windows Form App

-This is a simple Node.js API for managing submissions, built using Express.
-The API supports creating, reading, updating, and deleting submissions stored in a JSON file.
+This is a simple Node.js API for managing submissions, built using Express and TypeScript .
+The API supports creating, reading, updating, deleting, and searching submissions stored in a JSON file.

 ## Prerequisites